 Does Intermittent Fasting Remove Senescent Cells?

 During a fast, you’re essentially starving out the zombie cells.
+Therefore if you’re wondering does fasting kill zombie cells, it can be quite effective.
 During the autophagy process, your body will replace these cells with newer, healthier cells.
 By doing so, you can reduce inflammation, lower your cancer risk, and potentially improve your longevity.

 Does Quercetin Kill Senescent Cells?

 While senescent cells can be a good thing, too many could promote tumor growth.
 Fortunately, recent studies point towards nanoparticles coated with quercetin molecules targeting these harmful senescent cells.
 Quercetin is a plant flavonol from the flavonoid group of polyphenols.
 It has poor water solubility, chemical instability, and poor bioavailability.
 Because of this, high doses of quercetin are required to have a significant effect.

 It is commonly sold and used to reduce inflammation and as an antioxidant.
 When paired with dasatinib, animal research shows that quercetin can be the basis for effective therapy for eliminating senescent cells.
 When used by itself, however, quercetin does not appear to have any significant senolytic effect.

 Senescent cells are very complicated.
 A big reason for this is its paradoxical role in fighting cancer.
 On the one hand, cellular senescence can place cancerous cells in a permanent state of cellular arrest.
 This can help slow the growth of tumors and even remove them entirely.
 On the other hand, too many senescent cells can create an environment that promotes the growth of cancerous cells.